 Dosing can be very confusing at first.
 So lemme help you out… It’s important to know that cannabis has biphasic properties; low and high doses can produce opposite effects.
-Therefore you maybe better off with a moderate dose as an excessive amount maybe less therapeutically effective.
+Therefore you may be better off with a moderate dose as an excessive amount may be less therapeutically effective.
 Both clinicians and patients have reported a low dose that works for them is 2.5 mg CBD or 2.5 mg THC.
-Please remember: Cannabis effects everyone differently.
+Please remember: Cannabis affects everyone differently.
 So take your time and find your dose.

 8. CBD stops working.

-My doctor recently told me this is she she hears most about CBD.
-However it’s simply not true.
+My doctor recently told me this is what she hears most about CBD Oil.
+However, it’s simply not true.
 Most people experimenting with CBD aren’t aware of how to dose their use and likely aren’t benefiting from the entourage effect.
 If CBD hasn’t stopped working for you, make sure you have the best product for your use and that you’re using it effectively.

 9. Marijuana prohibition doesn’t include CBD.

 Many CBD creators claim their products are legal as long it contains less than 0.3 percent THC.
-Unfortunately it’s not that simple.
+Unfortunately, it’s not that simple.
 While cannabis legalization laws vary from state-to-state, federal law prohibits growing hemp as a commercial crop in the US.
-However US federally law permits the sale of imported low-THC hemp product as long as they are derived from the seed or stalk of the plant, and not the leaves or flowers.
+However, US federal law permits the sale of imported low-THC hemp products as long as they are derived from the seed or stalk of the plant, and not the leaves or flowers.
 Cannabidiol cannot be extracted from the seed or stalk of the plant.
-Well maybe a minor bit from the stalk but not the dose your liking looking for.
+Well, maybe a minor bit from the stalk but not the dose your liking looking for.
 Check out the laws in your state and know what you’re buying.
-Here are some tips on buying CBD.

 10. It doesn’t matter where CBD comes from.

 Yes, it does.
-Hemp typically yields less cannabidoil than cannabis.
-While many believe that the flower-tops and leaves of hemp to be the the most viable source of CBD, it take huge amount of hemp to extract a small amount of CBD.
+Hemp typically yields less cannabidiol than cannabis.
+While many believe that the flower tops and leaves of hemp are the most viable source of CBD, it takes a huge amount of hemp to extract a small amount of CBD.
 That raises the level of toxic contaminants.
-It also then lacks medicinal terpenes and secondary cannabinoid found in cannabis strains.
+It also then lacks medicinal terpenes and secondary cannabinoids found in cannabis strains.